Parameter estimation with the current generation of phenomenological waveform models applied to the black hole mergers of GWTC-1: Methods

-Regarding the masses, the GWCT-1 catalog adopts the LALInference \cite{Veitch:2014wba} choice of a prior that is flat in the component masses.
-The Bilby re-analysis of GWTC-1 \cite{Romero-Shaw:2020owr} uses a prior that is flat in chirp mass and mass ratio, but then the samples are re-weighted to the LALInference choice using the Jacobian given in Eq.~(21) of \cite{Veitch:2014wba}.
-We follow this approach here for our default runs for all events, and present posteriors re-weighted for a prior that is flat in component masses, consistent with \cite{LIGOScientific:2018mvr,Romero-Shaw:2020owr}.
-A very different choice has been used recently in \cite{Nitz:2020mga} to re-analyse the signal GW190521, which is consistent with the creation of an intermediate-mass black hole in a heavy black hole merger.
+Regarding the masses, the GWCT-1 catalog applies the LALInference \citep{Veitch:2014wba} prior, which is uniform in the component masses $m_1$ and $m_2$ with cuts in $\mathcal{M}_c$ and $q$.
+The Bilby re-analysis of GWTC-1 \citep{Romero-Shaw:2020owr} uses a prior that is flat in chirp mass and mass ratio, but then the samples are reweighted to the LALInference choice using the Jacobian given in Eq.~(21) of \citet{Veitch:2014wba}.
+We follow this approach here for our default runs for all events, and present posteriors reweighted for a prior that is flat in component masses, consistent with \citet{LIGOScientific:2018mvr} and \citet{Romero-Shaw:2020owr}.
+A very different choice has been used recently in \citet{Nitz:2020mga} to re-analyse the signal GW190521, which is consistent with the creation of an intermediate-mass black hole in a heavy black hole merger.
 Using a prior that is flat in mass ratio $Q \geq 1$, they found a multi-modal source-frame total mass posterior.
-We analyse this event in a parallel paper \cite{GW190521} with improved waveform models and confirm the multi-modality, although we also find significant differences with respect to \cite{Nitz:2020mga}.
+We analyse this event in a parallel paper \citep{GW190521}. with improved waveform models and confirm the multi-modality, although we also find significant differences with respect to \citet{Nitz:2020mga}.
 In order to check whether similar multi-modalities appear for the most massive events in GWTC-1, we rerun GW170729 with a prior that is flat in mass ratio $Q \geq 1$ and {\it detector-frame} total mass (a prior that is flat in source-frame masses adds complications to using distance marginalization, which we use to reduce the computational cost).

-We also select GW170729 (see Sec.~\ref{sec:GW170729}) and the three lowest-mass events (see appendix~\ref{subsec:convergence_test}) to compare results with the new prior implemented in Bilby that applies the uniform prior in component masses while the mass ratio and chirp mass are sampled (by using the two classes {\tt UniformInComponentsChirpMass} and {\tt UniformInComponentsMassRatio} in the Bilby code), which directly corresponds to the behavior of the LALInference code.
+We also select GW170729 (see Sec.~\ref{sec:GW170729}) and the three lowest-mass events (see appendix~\ref{subsec:convergence_test}) to compare results with the new prior implemented in Bilby that applies the uniform prior in component masses while the mass ratio and chirp mass are sampled (by using the two classes {\tt UniformInComponentsChirpMass} and {\tt UniformInComponentsMassRatio} in the Bilby code), using the same component mass prior choices as the LALInference code.

 The limits of the mass and luminosity distance priors vary between different events.
-We take these limits from the LALInference configuration files of the runs from \cite{LIGOScientific:2018mvr} and we check that the inferred parameters do not rail against the prior bounds.
+We take these limits from the LALInference configuration files of the runs from \citet{LIGOScientific:2018mvr} and we check that the inferred parameters do not rail against the prior bounds.